KuankuanHu/KuankuanHu/README.md

 - 👋 Hi, I’m @KuankuanHu
-- 👀 I’m interested in evolutionary genetics, balancing selection (especially by sexual antagonism)
+- 👀 I’m interested in evolutionary genetics and genomics, sexual conflict
-- 🌱 I’m currently learning SLiM (forward evolution model), regression models in R
+- 🌱 I’m currently learning gene regulatory models
 - 📫 How to reach me: ugw2aa@virginia.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I double major in dance
+- ⚡ Fun fact: I double majored in dance in college

 <!---
 KuankuanHu/KuankuanHu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.